Irish Withholding Tax

 (countries marked with an asterisk* have a 0% tax rate in all cases)

-If you are resident outside the EEA, please use this form.
-If the withholding tax rate is 0% please use this form.
+If you are resident outside the EEA, please use the form specific to non-EEA residents.
+If your withholding tax rate is 0%, please use the designated 0% form.

-If your tax residence is not listed in the list of countries above, please contact us at: info@lynx.nl
+If your country of residence is not listed, please contact us at info@lynx.nl

 FAQ